ywyher/better-melon/README.md

 An [Animleon](https://www.animelon.com/) alternative that aims to overcome all animelon's inconvenients

 # Why ?
 Animelon doesn’t provide all anime by default, and its entries are rarely updated, making it difficult for learners who want to watch modern anime with subtitles.
-That’s why I decided to create this website—to offer the latest anime with subtitles, along with real-time Japanese subtitle translation, providing a more feature-rich alternative.
+That’s why I decided to create this website—to offer the latest anime with subtitles, along with real-time Japanese subtitle definitions, providing a more feature-rich alternative.

 # Roadmap
 > [!note]
 > This project is still in its early stages so a lot of crucial stuff are yet to be implemented for this project to be called a usable alternative
-- [x] Search system
-- [x] Filtering system
+- [x] Search/Filtering system
 - [x] Watch functionality
 - [x] Subtitles panel
+- [x] Sync videos subtitles with the panel subtitles
-- [ ] Authentication using anilist
+- [ ] Allow using local subtitles
 - [ ] Defintion on hover functionality
 - [ ] ass/vtt support
+- [ ] Authentication integration through anilist

 # Self-Hosting

 > [!warning]
-> This application is still in a very early stage, and it is not advised to use it in a production environment since and you are likely to face a ton of bugs
+> This application is still in a very early stage, and it is not advised to use it as of now, Since you are likely to face bugs
 ### Clone the Repository
 ```sh
 git clone <repo-url>